rezaAmiri123/shop/README.md

 8 - redis for cache server

+9 - gunicron is used for wsgi server

 The backend section covers some section, for example:

 1 - The cart app is used for work with shop cart that works with session framework